LGs disbanded to punish Punjab for voting for PML-N: Ahsan

 Depriving 52 per cent population of the country of their elected representatives was a manifestation of enmity towards Punjab and Pakistan by the PTI, he said while addressing a press conference at party secretariat on Saturday along with the elected representatives.

-He lamented that the PTI government threw away the mandate of elected LGs, though they were elected for five years on the orders of Supreme Court.
+He lamented that the Pakistan Tehreek-e-Insaf government threw away the mandate of elected LGs, though they were elected for five years on the orders of Supreme Court.

 Terming the action a violation of Article 140 of the Constitution, he appealed to the Supreme Court and high court for restoring the local governments after vacation.